 Gross Margin – Total Operating Expenses = Operating Income

 Here’s where you’ll include interest payments that your company is making on any loans that your company has.

 These are special expenses associated with assets that your company owns.
 Over time, assets (like vehicles and large pieces of equipment) lose their value or depreciate.
 You’ll expense that decline in value here.

 Any taxes that you pay or expect to pay on your sales show up here.

 Also known as net income or net earnings, is the “bottom line” that you hear about so much.
 You started with your revenue as your “top line” and then subtracted things as you went: direct costs, operating expenses, and so on.
 What’s left over is your profit, or potentially your loss if you ended up spending more than you earned.

 That’s your profit and loss statement explained.
-It’s really pretty straightforward.
-But, don’t forget, profits are not the same as cash and just because you made a profit doesn’t mean that that money is actually in the bank.
-For an explanation of why this is so, check out our detailed article here and our explanation of your cash flow statement.
+But, don’t forget: Profits are not the same as cash.
+Just because you made a profit doesn’t mean that money is actually in the bank.
+For an explanation of why this is, check out our detailed article here and our explanation of your cash flow statement.

-For more business concepts made simple, check out these articles on direct costs, cash burn rate, net profit, operating margin, accounts payable, accounts receivable, cash flow, balance sheet, and expense budgeting.
+For more business and financial concepts made simple, check out these articles on direct costs, cash burn rate, net profit, operating margin, accounts payable, accounts receivable, cash flow, balance sheet, and expense budgeting.